-This course is a broad and thematic introduction to the history of India.
-The course covers Indian culture and civilizations from the ancient Indus River Valley Civilization to the present nation state of India.
-Multiple modes of inquiry and source materials are important for historical analysis, and this course considers literature, art, architecture and other forms of cultural aesthetics in relation to political, economic, material, and religious developments.
+This survey course is an introduction to the history of India.
+The course examines Indian cultures and civilizations from the ancient Indus River Valley Civilization to the present nation-state of India.
+This course evaluates literature, art, architecture and other forms of cultural aesthetics as well as political, economic, and religious developments.